William K. Howard: Biography

 William K. Howard was born on June 16, 1899, in St. Marys, Ohio.
 After serving in Europe during World War I, he graduated from Ohio State University with a degree in engineering law.

 In 1920, Howard began working in Hollywood as an assistant director on The Adorable Savage.
 The following year, at the age of twenty-two, he directed his first film, Get Your Man.
 That same year he directed two additional films—Play Square and What Love Will Do—and write The One-Man Trail.
 Throughout the 1920s and 1930s, Howard completing two or three films each year.
 In the 1920s his directorial work included The Border Legion (1924), The Thundering Herd (1925), White Gold (1927), The Valiant (1929), and Christina (1929).
-In the 1930s he directed such films as Sherlock Holmes (1932) andRendezvous (1935).
+In the 1930s he directed such films as Sherlock Holmes (1932) and Rendezvous (1935).

 Howard's 1933 film The Power and the Glory with Spencer Tracy was overlooked for decades, but in recent years it has received significant reappraisal due to recognition that the film was a major influence on the structure of Citizen Kane.